streamlit/docs/content/library/advanced-features/app-testing/examples.md

 #### Login page Python file

-The user status mentioned in the page's specifications are encoded in `st.session_state.status`.
+The user's status mentioned in the page's specifications are encoded in `st.session_state.status`.
 This value is initialized at the beginning of the script as "unverified" and is updated through a callback when the password prompt receives a new entry.

 ```python
 """app.py"""